Lucky Tiger: Fukushima Fishermen Pin Hopes On Pufferfish - UrduPoint

 'Lucky Tiger': Fukushima Fishermen Pin Hopes On Pufferfish

-Soma, Japan, (UrduPoint / Pakistan Point News - 15th Feb, 2023 ) :The pufferfish filling nets in Fukushima is a delicacy that can kill if wrongly prepared.
+Soma, Japan, (UrduPoint / Pakistan Point News - 22nd Feb, 2023 ) :The pufferfish filling nets in Fukushima are a delicacy that can kill if wrongly prepared.
 But to a community devastated by a 2011 nuclear disaster, they are also a lifeline.

 In the 12 years since the meltdown at the Fukushima Daiichi plant caused by a deadly tsunami in northeastern Japan, "there hasn't been much good news", fisherman Masahiro Ishibashi told AFP.

-The cooperative he belongs to has faced tight fishing restrictions, and consumers have avoided producing from the region over radiation concerns.
+The cooperative he belongs to has faced tight fishing restrictions, and consumers have avoided produce from the region over radiation concerns.

 And as the plant operator prepares to release wastewater treated to remove radioactive elements into the sea, the fishing community fears further reputational damage.